Best Treadmills for Your Home Gym Check Them Out

 Morning or Between Meals

-Taking protein powder in the morning or between meals can help control hunger, stabilize energy, and reduce overeating—especially during a calorie deficit.
+Taking protein powder in the morning or between meals can help control hunger, stabilize energy, and prevent you from overeating, especially during a calorie deficit.
 A protein shake is also useful if you tend to skip breakfast or have long stretches without food.

 That said, shakes shouldn’t replace most of your meals.
 Whole foods provide vitamins, minerals, fiber, and additional nutrients that shakes lack, so pairing your powder with fruit, oats, or nut butter keeps things balanced.